dtcenter/METdataio/docs/Users_Guide/installation.rst

 -------------------

 **Python 3.10.4+** - Python 3.10.4 or higher must be installed.
 METdataio also requires the Python packages pymysql, pandas, numpy, pyyaml, and lxml.
-Please refer to the requirements.txt file for the version numbers.

 The requirements below come directly from the **requirements.txt** file at the top level of the repository.